Special Needs Adoption

 Families must be residents of the United States.
 We will not place children born within 9 months of each other.
 We will not place a child in a family if they are already in the process of another adoption.
 Families must ultimately have an approved home study to proceed.

 Please consider making a donation to our special needs program.
-Donate to The Cradle here.
+Donate to The Cradle here (select "Special Needs Infant Program" in the drop down menu).

 You can also see some recent special needs placements on our blog.